-If you want to try all the seafood, pick the favorite Seafood Scampi: linguini pasta topped with sautéed jumbo shrimp and crabmeat in a white wine sauce.
+If you want to try all the seafood, pick your favorite Seafood Scampi: linguini pasta topped with sautéed jumbo shrimp and crabmeat in a white wine sauce.

 Whatever you end up choosing, you will love winding your day trip in Savannah at this bustling but homey joint.